LeafYeeXYZ/PainterLeaf/README.md

 ### Deploy

 If you are using `Vercel`, be aware of the `Vercel` requset timeout limit (10s).
-You can either locally run the server or subscribe to a paid plan.
+You can either subscribe to a paid plan or run the server locally.

 ## Common Issues